-Alston Orji has found it hard to find people on his own who motivate him to not be complacent but he thanks God for the people that were placed in his life to push him to be great.
+Alston Orji has found it hard to find people who motivate him not to be complacent but he thanks God for the people that were placed in his life to push him to be great.

 He credits his parents and other people he has met who have overcome a great deal to get where they are.
 They have shown him it’s not easy to come out on the other side a better and stronger person but it is possible.

 The Rockwall, Texas native loves his city because it and the people living there taught him the value of family through their support of youth and school sports and now he has the opportunity to represent his city very well at the college level.
 According to the 247Sports Composite, Alston Orji is a four-star recruit in the 2018 class, the fourth best inside linebacker and 21st best player in Texas.
 See his highlight film here.

 “It’s been an exciting process so far.
 [I] never imagined I’d blow up like this but I have to remind myself every day to stay humble and stay hungry,” Orji said about the recruiting process.

 He has received a total of 10 scholarship offers from these top Division I programs: Arkansas, Oklahoma, Oklahoma State, Texas, Texas A&M, Utah, Baylor, Nebraska, SMU and TCU.
 He said it’s too early to worry about making a commitment decision and he hasn’t seen enough to set anything in stone just yet.
 His excellence is not just exclusive to his on the field performance.
 In the classroom, he has a 4.25 cumulative GPA and has received several honors.

 “For now I look to major in business, I’ve received scholar honor roll both years, I’ve been recognized by the National Society of High School Scholars & I’ve received the National Academy of Future Scientists/Technologists Award of Excellence.”